 Brake Pads Need Replaced Occasionally to Assure Proper Brake Function

 We have all seen the cartoon where the car’s brakes go out, the driver cannot control the car, and the car runs off a cliff.
 Having working brakes is obviously important and this scenario isn’t that unrealistic if your brake pads aren’t properly maintained.
 This list from J.D.
 Power explains the signs you should look and listen for to determine if you need new brake pads.

 Swap Your Engine’s Air Filter to Keep Gas Mileage and Performance High

 We aren’t just talking about your air conditioner here.
 Your engine has an air filter that prevents contaminants and debris from getting into your engine.
 The more debris collected on the air filter, the harder it is for your engine to breathe.
 A clogged air filter can reduce gas mileage, reduce horsepower, and may even cause your engine to stall out.
 Here is a guide on how to check and change your air filter.

 Tires With Full Tread Are A Safety Essential

 Tires are designed with tread to provide your vehicle with traction.
 The tread becomes most important in inclement weather.
 When the tread gets worn down, traction is reduced and it is more difficult to control your vehicle in difficult weather or surface conditions.
 Decreased traction can be dangerous for you and your passengers.
 Pay attention to these signs to determine if you need new tires.

-If You Were Injured in an Accident, Our Attorneys Are Here to Help
+If You Were Injured in an Accident, Our Car Accident Attorneys Are Here to Help

-While we may not be experts in car maintenance, at Keller & Keller we are experts when it comes to car accident claims.
+While we may not be experts in car maintenance, our car accident lawyers are experts when it comes to car accident claims.
 If you were involved in a car accident that was the result of someone’s failure to maintain their vehicle, don’t hesitate to contact us today for a free consultation.
 From our office in Albuquerque, we're proud to serve all of New Mexico.